 Space Is Noisy: It seems that being in space does not negate sounds from either your gun or your enemies.

 Start of Darkness: The game tells the story of how Handsome Jack went from the well-intentioned code monkey "John" to the megalomaniacal Big Bad of the second game.
-The same goes for both Wilhelm and Nisha.
+The same goes for Wilhelm to some extent, showing how he went from a mercenary to the monstrosity that defeated the original Vault Hunters.
+Subverted in the case of Nisha, who was already cruel before she met Jack.

 Villain Episode: The game's playable characters include two villains from the second game with Handsome Jack leading all four player-characters.